(1967 – 2020)

 Tyler Jacks is interested in the genetic events contributing to the development of cancer, and his group has created a series of mouse strains engineered to carry mutations in genes known to be involved in human cancers.

 Eric S. Lander is interested in every aspect of the human genome and its application to medicine.
+He currently serves as Presidential Science Advisor and Director of the Office of Science and Technology Policy.

 Michael T. Laub explores how bacterial cells process information and regulate their own growth and proliferation, as well as how these information-processing capabilities have evolved.